GibzFGC/TwitchBot/README.md

 ## SQLite Setup
 You will need to create a SQLite file for the program to use in the root/Data folder.

 You will need a SQLite editor.
-I use SQLite Manager (https://addons.mozilla.org/en-GB/firefox/addon/sqlite-manager/) which I've added to Firefox for ease of use and quick editing.
+I use SQLite Manager (https://addons.mozilla.org/en-GB/firefox/addon/sqlite-manager/) which I've added to Firefox for ease of use and quick editing but there are many options out there for you to choose from.

 Create a new SQLite database and name the file TwitchBot.sqlite.
 Add one new table called "twitchbot_commands".
 From there, add two columns called "command" and "value"